nextstrain/WNV/README.md

 - **Lineage Designation:** We use [Pathoplexus](https://pathoplexus.org/) for clade calling based off of a Nextclade dataset in this [PR](https://github.com/nextstrain/nextclade_data/pull/197)
 - **Subsampling:** The WNV Washington Focused Build uses a tiered subsampling strategy which allows for filtering NCBI data based on geographic location.
 The subsampling criteria in the WNV Washington Focused Build is set to select all sequences from Washington, neighboring states, and region, up to a maximum of 5,000 sequences.
 Additionally, up to 300 sequences are randomly selected from other states.
 These criteria can be modified as needed.
 - **Mapping Specific Locations:** We have added the option to map specific locations using coordinates in the WNV Washington Focused Build.
-This feature is useful for jurisdictions that need to map the locations of mosquito traps, for example.
+This feature is useful for a state that needs to map the locations of mosquito traps, for example.

 ### Data Sources & Inputs